GoogleChromeLabs/devwebfeed/README.md

 ## Extension

+A companion [chrome extension](https://chrome.google.com/webstore/detail/dev-web-firehose/eimdpjkdpfcbochbgfaadbpgpoaplhja) is available to share posts on the feed you find interesting and which are not automatically pulled in.
+Things like gists, release notes, samples, external articles).

-Install the extension directory as an unpacked extension.
-The first time you post an URL, an OAuth popup will open asking you to login.
+**Note:** The first time you share an URL, an OAuth popup will open asking you to login.
 This is so we know who added the post.

 ####